 Samsung Galaxy S20 review: Price and release date

 The Samsung Galaxy S20 FE has a price of $699 and has a release date of Oct.
 2. It comes in just one configuration, with 128GB of storage and 6GB of RAM, though owners can expand storage by up to 1TB with a microSD card.

 The Galaxy S20 FE is available through AT&T, T-Mobile and Verizon.
 The Verizon variant, dubbed Galaxy S20 FE 5G UW, supports the carrier's millimeter-wave 5G network for much faster speeds in urban areas.

-Some retailers already have the Galaxy S20 FE on sale for $599, or $100 off, so check out all the Galaxy S20 FE deals so far.
+Some retailers already have the Galaxy S20 FE on sale for $599, or $100 off.
+And we've seen the S20 FE for as low as $529.
+Check out the best Galaxy S20 FE deals so far.